 “Hostile” doesn’t necessarily mean violent or dangerous.
 In the legal sense, hostile can have three definitions.

-- Good faith mistake.
+- Good Faith Mistake.
 A few states choose to follow this rule instead.
-Here, the trespasser has to have made an innocent, good faith mistake in occupying the property.
+Here, the trespasser must have made an innocent, good faith mistake in occupying the property.
 They may be relying on an invalid or incorrect deed.
 In other words, the squatter is using the property ‘in good faith’ and is unaware of the property’s current legal status.

 Actual possession requires that the trespasser is physically present on the property and treats it as if they are an owner.
 This can be established by documenting beautification efforts (as mentioned above), as well as measures that are taken to clean up the property or perform regular maintenance.